YashShinde39/Eye-Vision-prediction-project/README.md

 # Vision Status Prediction Using Device Usage Data# Eye Vision Prediction Project

+NOTE: THIS IS AN ACADEMIC PROTOTYPPE, NOT FOR CLINICAL USE

 A comprehensive machine learning project that predicts vision problems based on electronic device usage patterns and demographic information.## Overview